Bardibas and Jankapur - the plains of Nepal

 The road back to Janakpur was unbelievably awful.
 I can't imagine what it is like after the floods.

-There are people living on the edges of the cities that come for construction work (some are from India) or are Dalit and not allowed to live in the city.
+People are living on the edges of the cities that come for construction work (some are from India) or are Dalit and not allowed to live in the city.
 These people will not be reached in time to warn them of the floods.

 Janakpur is famous for the Janaki Mandir dedicated to the goddess Sita.
 Sita is believed to have been born in Janakpur and the temple there celebrates her life.
 She was married to Lord Rama and their marriage occurred in the area.